jarne/pmmp-dev-maintenance/README.md

 ## 📙 Description

-pmmp-dev-maintenance is an opiniated script for my recurring routines in keeping my [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) installation for local development up-to-date.
-It provides several automations to download the latest PHP binaries, PocketMine-MP release file, sources of the latest release and the [DevTools plugin](https://github.com/pmmp/DevTools).
+pmmp-dev-maintenance is an opinionated script for my recurring routines in keeping my [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) installation for local development up-to-date.
+It provides several automations to download the latest PHP binaries, PocketMine-MP release file, the sources of the latest release and the [DevTools plugin](https://github.com/pmmp/DevTools).

 ## 🖥 Usage